Part 3 of 3 of the “Healthy Hooves” Series.

 Critical hoof oils and creams contain ingredients like vitamins, essential oils, minerals, and hyaluronic acid, and include products such as Birdsall’s Dry Hoof Cream, Contender, and E3 Hoof Oil.
 Contender is the only product of its kind to contain both hyaluronic acid and MSM to help promote healing and growth of the hoof.
 E3 Hoof Oil is loaded with vitamins that penetrate the hoof wall which also promotes overall growth of the hoof.
 Birdsall’s Dry Hoof Cream is formulated with human grade materials to help enhance hoof growth and nourish the corium.
-For severely dry, cracked or damaged hooves Regen-X from Perfect Products attacks dry damaged areas and reduces fungi that can cause thrush and white line disease.

 All these products have a slightly different application; so pick a product depending on your horse’s specific needs.